An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 PICOS: NEW LEVELS OF ARCHITECTURAL SIMPLICITY

 For one, there’s no longer a need to invest in large, expensive switch chassis.
-Because PICOS solves all port aggregation network issues, you can now eliminate expensive chassis switches and switch stacks entirely, replacing them with more reliable – and easier to maintain – open switches.
+Because PICOS solves all port aggregation network issues, you can now eliminate expensive chassis switches and switch stacks entirely, replacing them with more reliable – and easier to maintain – generic switches.

 The ability to manage many switches as one also slashes operational overhead.
 All configuration, policy and security changes are now far easier to implement, with a single update effectively applying to dozens of switches.
 It also reduces the number of individual network elements you need to manage by a factor of 10 to 50 times or more.
 Management headaches associated with all these individual network elements melt away with PICOS.